lwhorton/lwhorton.github.io/_posts/2023-05-09-rich-design.md

 The next artifact we produce is critically important, **the problem statement**.
 Provide a succinct statement of unmet user objective(s) and cause(s).
-We're not talking about solutions or features, or symptomps and wants– strictly describe the problem at hand that we are going to solve.
+We're not talking about solutions or features, or symptoms and wants– strictly describe the problem at hand that we are going to solve.
 From this point forward, the problem statement should be the single point of focus for every activity.
 Keep it in front of you at all times.